Bookmakers margin: What is it and how to calculate it

-The bookmakers’ margins are their guaranteed earnings, a certain percentage, which bookmakers charge on each bet.
-The size of the margin directly affects the value of the proposed odds: the lower it is, the more profitable the odds for the betting enthusiast.
+The bookmakers’ margin is the amount of profit as a % that they should make on average on each game.
+The size of the margin directly affects the value of the odds they offer, the lower it is, the more profitable the odds are for the punters.

-The margins in betting can be explained with just an ordinary coin.
-As we know, the probability of it landing on heads or tails is the same- 50 percent.
-And if the bookmaker took bets on this event, it should give an equivalent factor of 2.0 for both outcomes.
+To demonstrate exactly what we mean by the margin it is best explained with just an ordinary coin.
+As we know, the probability of it landing on heads or tails is the same, there is a 50% chance for each.
+And if the bookmaker took bets on this event, if there was no margin then they would give the same odds of Evens (decimal 2) on each.

-Margin is a barrier from the start that needs to be overcome to make a profit, and the height of this barrier varies depending on the office, the popularity of the event and the sport and individual lines.
+At a margin of 4%, you have to be able to analyse 4% more accurately than the bookmaker what the true odds are, in order to profit.
+The height of this barrier (size of the margin) varies depending on the bookmaker, the popularity of the event you are betting on, the sport and also between individual lines on the game.
 It is most convenient to calculate the margin as a percentage.

 How to calculate a margin as a percentage?

-The two most common instances to calculate margins are events with two or three options to choose from.
+It is most frequent to have to calculate margins with events which have two or three options to choose from.

 The calculation formula for outcomes with two options: